SAP-samples/iq-to-hdl-migration/README.md

 - load_schema.sh: Shell script used by the load_schema_and_data.py utility to load the database schema into data lake Relational Engine.

-- load_schema_and_data.py: Python utility to load the SAP IQ extracted schema and data into the data lake Relational Engine..
+- load_schema_and_data.py: Python utility to load the SAP IQ extracted schema and data into the data lake Relational Engine.

-- load_table.sh: Shell script used by the load_schema_and_data.py utility to load table data into data lake Relational Engine..
+- load_table.sh: Shell script used by the load_schema_and_data.py utility to load table data into data lake Relational Engine.

 - migration.py: Python utility to extract schema and data from SAP IQ.